huggingface/blog/autoformer.md

 Decomposition has long been a popular method in time series analysis, but it had not been extensively incorporated into deep learning models until the introduction of the Autoformer paper.
 Following a brief explanation of the concept, we will demonstrate how the idea is applied in Autoformer using PyTorch code.

 ####  Decomposition of Time Series
-In time series analysis, [decomposition](https://en.wikipedia.org/wiki/Decomposition_of_time_series) is a method of breaking down a time series into three systematic components, including trend-cycle, seasonal variation, and random fluctuations.
+In time series analysis, [decomposition](https://en.wikipedia.org/wiki/Decomposition_of_time_series) is a method of breaking down a time series into three systematic components: trend-cycle, seasonal variation, and random fluctuations.
 The trend component represents the long-term direction of the time series, which can be increasing, decreasing, or stable over time.
 The seasonal component represents the recurring patterns that occur within the time series, such as yearly or quarterly cycles.
 Finally, the random (sometimes called "irregular") component represents the random noise in the data that cannot be explained by the trend or seasonal components.

 Two main types of decomposition are additive and multiplicative decomposition, which are implemented in the [great statsmodels library](https://www.statsmodels.org/dev/generated/statsmodels.tsa.seasonal.seasonal_decompose.html).
 By decomposing a time series into these components, we can better understand and model the underlying patterns in the data.